IzzySoft/DBAHelper/doc/readme.txt

   analobj.sh           | Analyzes Objects for a given schema and outputs an
                        | ASCII report on chained/migrated rows.
-  idxmove.sh           | Moves indices from one tablespace to another idxrebuild.sh        | Rebuilds all INVALID indices in a given tablespace tabmove.sh           | Moves tables from one tablespace to another tabreorg.sh          | Reorganizes fragmented tables (chained rows)
+  idxmove.sh           | Moves indices from one tablespace to another idxrebuild_inv.sh    | Rebuilds all INVALID indices in a given tablespace idxrebuild_all.sh    | Rebuilds all indices in a given tablespace having more
+                       | than 1 extent, starting with the smallest and in between
+                       | executing ALTER TABLESPACE..COALESCE to re-gain unused
+                       | space best
+  tabmove.sh           | Moves tables from one tablespace to another tabreorg.sh          | Reorganizes fragmented tables (chained rows)